MoritzNeuberger/remage_FoPra_detector/README.md

 # Remage Simulation Tutorial

-This tutorial guides you through the process of setting up a simple teststand geometry and running a simulation using remage.
+This tutorial guides you through the process of setting up a simple test stand geometry and running a simulation using remage.
 Follow the steps below to generate geometry, run the simulation, and visualize the results.

 ## Prerequisites